-We may use the information we collect to perform statistical analyses of user behaviour in order to measure relative consumer interest in the various areas of our site (to improve our site) and to inform advertisers as to how many consumers have seen or ‘clicked’ their advertising banners.
+We may use the information we collect to perform statistical analyses of user behaviour in order to measure relative consumer interest in the various areas of our site (to improve our site) and to inform advertisers as to how many consumers have seen their advertising content.
 In performing these statistical analyses, we will disclose information to third parties only in aggregate form.
 Personal information on individual subscribers will not be provided to third parties.

 We may periodically send you e-mail updates on www.maturetimes.co.uk and services offered by www.maturetimes.co.uk and its advertisers.
 All users will receive these communications via e-mail unless they have specifically opted not to receive these communications.
-If you wish to opt out of receiving such information from us, then please use the unsubscribe option included in all our e-mail correspondence or send and e-mail to firstname.lastname@example.org stating that you would prefer not to receive such mailings.
+If you wish to opt out of receiving such information from us, then please use the unsubscribe option included in all our e-mail correspondence or send an e-mail to email@example.com stating that you would prefer not to receive such mailings.

 We will use files generated by our web servers to analyse site usage and statistics but the files do not identify any personal information.
 Files analysis helps us to understand usage patterns on our website and to make improvements to our service.